 Biofreeze Inactive Ingredients – carbomer, FD&C blue #1, FD&C yellow #5, glycerine, herbal extract (Ilex paraguariensis), isopropyl alcohol USP, methylparaben, natural camphor USP (for scent), propylene glycol, silicon dioxide, triethaolamine (TEA), purified water USP

-It has a lemon scent, but still has underlying medicinal scent that many analgesics have, including Biofreeze.
-It contains no artificial colors, fragrances, or alcohol.
+It has a lemon scent.
+And, yes, there is an underlying medicinal scent that many analgesics have, including Biofreeze.
+Sombra contains no artificial colors, fragrances, or alcohol.
 What I really liked is the fact that the “gel” is actually a lotion.
-From a massage therapy stand point this is great.
+From a massage therapy standpoint, this is a huge plus.
 It allows you to massage it on and work a little if need, not too long though, it does absorb quickly.

 Biofreeze absorbs quickly, very quickly.
-It has no workability, which is great and ideal in certain circumstances.
-It is perfect to apply at the very end of a massage.
-Biofreeze is available in many application forms tubes, wipes, a roll-on, sprays, and new single application packets).
-They make wonderful marketing and displays for massage therapists that choose to sell Biofreeze in their offices.
+Classic Biofreeze has very little workability, which is great and ideal in certain circumstances.
+Typically, I find it is perfect to apply at the very end of a massage.
+However, they now make a cream version that has more workability.
+Biofreeze is available in many application forms: tubes, a roll-on, sprays, single application packets, and patches).
+Performance Healthy makes terrific marketing and displays for massage therapists that choose to sell Biofreeze in their offices.

 Honestly, I cannot choose one.
 As far as actual pain relief performance, I feel they are even.
 Truthfully, I prefer the ingredient list of Sombra and really like its workability.
 Biofreeze has so many options for easy application and will always be a favorite for massage therapists and chiropractors.
 So, take your pick!